BigSoftVideo/DOTEbase/glossary.md

 A License is an encrypted file that is used to authenticate the user of _DOTEbase_ (as a purchaser of _DOTE_).
 Without a valid license, _DOTEbase_ cannot be used.

+### Line number <a id='line-number'></a>

+Line Numbers are inherited from _DOTE_.
+They are the abstract Line Numbers displayed in _DOTE_'s Transcript Editor.
+A temporary, unique number is assigned in ascending order to each and every line.
+It is not the same as the line numbering after exporting a transcript into RTF, for example.

 ### Media Clip <a id='clips.md#media'></a>

 A Media Clip saves the IN and OUT points of a segment in an audio or video file imported into a [_DOTE_ project](#dote-project) that is in a [Watch Folder](#watch-folder) in a [DOTEspace](#dotespace).